Release Planning: Business Value

 * ask each person to pick a Fibonacci card, but don’t reveal the vote to anyone

-* once everyone has selected a card, 1-2-3, they all reveal the card
+* once everyone has selected a card, 1-2-3, they all reveal their cards simultaneously

-* the people with the two extreme cards discuss why each was high or low
+* the people with the two extreme cards (eg, a 2 is lowest and an 89 is highest) discuss why each was high or low

 * the team re-votes until within 3 consecutive Fibonacci cards of each other

-* then the averages the numbers, to the nearest integer.
+* then they average the numbers voted, to the nearest integer.

 Example: The vote is 34, 55, 55, 89.
 The value for that story is 58.